When meeting with clients, should you charge for consultations?

 I can’t operate in that manner.
 A full 75% of the terminated employees who call my office have no understanding of at-will employment.
 They may be aware of the term, but they still operate under the mistaken belief that even though the employer can fire the employee at any time, the reason for the termination must be legitimate.
 If I brought them in for a consultation, 75% of the time they’d be paying for an education on why the law of at-will employment prevents them from having a case.
 Instead, I send them to my website, “atwillinfo.com,” where they can learn that they don’t have a case at no charge.

 The same is true of my defamation practice.
 Most clients know nothing about privileges, and want to sue because someone lied about them in a court document or to the police.
 I would be accepting $495 to educate them about privileges and tell them they have no case, so instead I created “whatisdefamation.com” where they can learn about privileges for free.

 But I don’t avoid consultations in this way just because I am generally a nice guy.
-It is also the case that . . .
+It is also true that . . .

 2. Consultations make you a captive audience.

 Don’t get me wrong here.
 I love talking with clients so long as we are having a productive conversation.
 But having paid the consultation fee, the client quite understandably wants to get their money’s worth.
 Although I was able to identify the issues and tell the client their best course of action in the first ten minutes, some will want to spend the next 50 minutes telling me the same facts over and over.
 I think the dynamic arises from the fact that the client feels they have been wronged like no other person, and feel that my reaction should have been to immediately call the Governor and reserve time with the Supreme Court.
 Since I simply told them that they have a strong case and how best to proceed, they feel I haven’t fully comprehended the outrageous nature of what occurred.